zMarkitos/zMOptimization_2026/Optimization_English.md

     per-player-mob-spawns: true
 ```

 Distributes mob spawning equitably among players.
-Prevents a player with a huge farm from monopolizing the entire mob cap.
+Prevents one player with a huge farm from hogging the entire mob cap.

 </details>